CtrlK

 Conciseness

 The skill is fairly efficient and avoids explaining basic concepts, but the exhaustive feature listing (Core/Interaction/System/Vision sections) is essentially a command catalog that could be trimmed or moved to a reference file.
-Some redundancy exists between the feature list and the examples.
+Some of this is useful but borders on verbose for a SKILL.md overview.

 2 / 3